Multivariate Latent Recalibration for Conditional Normalizing Flows: Experiments

 \section{Experiments}

 We present an extensive experimental study using 29 tabular datasets widely used in prior research \citep{Tsoumakas2011-wf, Cevid2022-ev,Chung2024-zd, Feldman2023-cc, Wang2023-vn, del-Barrio2024-la, Camehl2024-vw}.
-Furthermore, while recent work on model recalibration \citep{Chung2024-zd, Fang2025-qs} has primarily focused on data modalities with relatively low output dimensionality, we also include a high-dimensional output setting with an image dataset with a very large output dimension \citep{Choi2020-xa}.
+Furthermore, while recent work on model recalibration \citep{Chung2024-zd, Fang2025-qs} has primarily focused on data modalities with relatively low output dimensionality, we also include a high-dimensional output setting with an image dataset with a larger output dimension \citep{Choi2020-xa}.